mojolicious/mojo.js/docs/Cheatsheet.md

 ## Exception Helpers

-These exception helpers are currently available by default:
+These exception helpers are currently available by default, they can be overloaded to change framework behavior:

 #### exception